mila-ai4h/ai4h_databank/README.md

 There are currently 2 ways of running the gradio apps, via `gradio` or as a mounted app.

-Note that in the context of this project we have 2 separate apps, the main buster app (SAI) and a separate arena app to evaluate different models and parameters in a blind test.
+Note that in the context of this project we have 2 separate apps, the main buster app (AIR) and a separate arena app to evaluate different models and parameters in a blind test.
 We present 2 different options to run the apps here:

 #### Gradio (Recommended)